Putting Our Knowledge And Experience To Work

 In your typical motor vehicle accident in Kentucky or Ohio, the driver that caused the accident is assigned fault, and a claim proceeds from there.
 However, driver error is not the only culprit when it comes to accidents in the trucking industry.
 In fact, a truck accident case often involves several liable parties at once.

-Your dedicated Cincinnati truck accident lawyer will look at all of the circumstances surrounding your truck accident claim, including whether the truck manufacturer made a safe product, whether the truck mechanics are trained and qualified, and how much blame the trucking company shares.
+Your dedicated Cincinnati, Dayton, or Northern Kentucky truck accident lawyer will look at all of the circumstances surrounding your truck accident claim, including whether the truck manufacturer made a safe product, whether the truck mechanics are trained and qualified, and how much blame the trucking company shares.

 Read Also: Give Trucks Space on the Road This Winter